theros88/theo-does-ai/_posts/2023-03-27-an-ode-to-segformer.md

 ---
 layout: post
 ---
-# An ode to the internal functionality of SegFormer :joy:
+An ode composed to glorify the internal functionality of SegFormer.
+Written by the renowned artist hidden in [chatPDF](https://www.chatpdf.com/) :joy:

     In the heart of SegFormer lies a wondrous design,
     A framework that's efficient, robust, and fine.